Voss Surfaces in Sine-Gordon Hierarchies: Introduction

 and its transformations.
 Accounts of the first period of investigation were given by Gambier~\cite{BG-1931} and to some extent also by Salkowski~\cite{ES-1924}.
 The problem of finding explicit solutions was addressed by many authors, notably Eisenhart~\cite{LPE-1906,LPE-1909,LPE-1914,LPE-1915,LPE-1917}.
 Razzaboni~\cite{AR-1889} sought minimal Voss surfaces.
-The most familiar explicit example is the right helicoid~\cite{AV-1888}, carrying infinitely many Voss nets~\cite{SF-1939}.
+The most familiar explicit example is the right helicoid~\cite{AV-1888}, carrying infinitely many Voss nets~\cite{SF-1939,BG-1926}.
 For the Voss surfaces of revolution see Tachauer~\cite{AT-1903} and Gambier~\cite{BG-1927,BG-1931}, for explicit Voss surfaces associated with the Enneper surfaces see Diller~\cite{JBD-1913}.

 Voss surfaces are also amenable to modern methods of integrable systems.
 Babich~\cite{Bab-1996} obtained Voss surfaces from the $\psi$-function of the Lax pair for the sine-Gordon equation.
-Independently, Lax integrability was established by Lin and Conte~\cite{RL-RC-2018}, who also revisited particular surfaces considered by Gambier.
+In a different way, Lax integrability was established by Lin and Conte~\cite{RL-RC-2018}, who also revisited particular surfaces considered by Gambier.

 Voss nets have seen a recent resurrection in connection with geometric modelling.
-In large-span free-form architecture, discrete Voss nets (Sauer and Graf~\cite{RS-HG-1931}, Sauer~\cite{RS-1970}, Doliwa~\cite{AD-1999}, Izmestiev et al. \cite{Izm}) model elastic gridshells with planar cladding (Montagne et al. \cite{MDTFB-2020,MDTFB-2022}, Kilian et al. \cite{KNRRS-2024} and references therein).
+In large-span free-form architecture, discrete Voss nets (Sauer and Graf~\cite{RS-HG-1931}, Sauer~\cite{RS-1970}, Doliwa~\cite{AD-1999}, Izmestiev et al. \cite{Izm}) model elastically bent lath constructions with planar cladding (Montagne et al. \cite{MDTFB-2020,MDTFB-2022}, Kilian et al. \cite{KNRRS-2024} and references therein).
 Smooth Voss nets are smooth limits of discrete Voss nets, revealing shapes achievable with this construction technology.

-The initial impetus for the present paper was a chance observation, presented in Section~\ref{sect:iRO:Voss}, of a Voss net in the formula for the inverse recursion operator of the sine-Gordon equation.
-The mechanism turned out to be related to the classical Guichard's construction~\cite{CG-1890b}, involving pseudospherical surfaces, Moutard's equation, and its transformations \cite {CG-1890a}.
-From the modern perspective, Moutard's equation is linked to the symmetries of the sine-Gordon equation, while Guichard's transformations coincide with Guthrie's form~\cite{GAG-1994} of Olver's recursion operator~\cite{PJO-1977} and its inverse, see Propositions~\ref{prop:sG:RO:Guthrie} and~\ref{prop:sG:RO:Guthrie:inv}.
-Depending on the seed symmetry chosen, these generate four hierarchies of sine-Gordon symmetries or, equivalently, solutions of the Moutard equation.
-Then, starting with a known initial pseudospherical surface, one obtains four Guichard sequences of Voss nets algebraically or by quadrature.

-Already Guichard observed that the sequences tend to stop after a finite number of steps.
-Our Lemma~\ref{lemma1} relates their length to the symmetry invariance properties of the initial sine-Gordon solutions.
+In this vein, Rasoulzadeh~\cite{AR-2025} investigated certain types of deployable Voss nets.